AssetOrbit

 You can avoid unforeseen financial hardship by using the travel insurance on your credit card to cover situations like airline cancellations or lost luggage.
 When you have this perk, you can relax on your trip knowing that you’re covered in case anything goes wrong.

-8. Interest-free period
+8. Interest-free Period

 With most credit cards, you may enjoy a 21–25 day grace period before paying any interest.
 This is a major perk of having a credit card.
 All new purchases made during this grace period will not incur interest charges if paid in full by the due date.